i-am-west/multifilecopyplugin/.memorybank/future_enhancements.md

 - **Language Support**: Add support for more programming languages (Python, JavaScript, TypeScript, etc.)
 - **Filtering Options**: Allow users to filter by language, file type, or specific directories
 - **Detail Level Control**: Provide options to control the level of detail (e.g., include/exclude private members)
-- **Format Options**: Add options for different output formats (plain text, markdown, JSON)
-- **Dependency Visualization**: Include information about dependencies between classes
-- **Background Processing**: Process large projects in a background task with progress indicator
-- **Structure Preview**: Show a preview of the structure before copying to clipboard
 - **Smart Token Reduction**: Enhanced algorithms for reducing token count while preserving meaning

 ### Additional Features
-- **Copy with Syntax Highlighting**: Include syntax highlighting in the copied content for better readability
-- **Markdown Format Option**: Add an option to format the output as markdown with code blocks
-- **JSON Format Option**: Add an option to format the output as a JSON structure
-- **Copy with Line Numbers**: Include line numbers in the copied content
-- **Selective Copy**: Allow users to select specific parts of files to copy
 - **Copy with Git Diff**: Include Git diff information for modified files
-- **Copy to File**: Option to save the copied content to a file instead of clipboard
-- **Copy History**: Maintain a history of recent copy operations with the ability to recall them

 ### UI Improvements
 - **Progress Indicator**: Show progress when copying large files or many files
 - **Preview Dialog**: Show a preview of what will be copied before copying to clipboard
 - **Recently Copied Files**: Keep track of recently copied files for quick access
 - **Favorites**: Allow users to save groups of files as favorites for quick copying
-- **Custom Templates**: Allow users to create and save custom copy templates
-- **Dark Mode Support**: Ensure all UI elements respect the IDE's theme

 ### Integration Enhancements
 - **AI Assistant Integration**: Direct integration with AI coding assistants
-- **Version Control Integration**: Better integration with Git and other VCS
-- **Issue Tracker Integration**: Copy files with links to issue tracker
-- **Team Collaboration**: Share copied content directly with team members
-- **Cloud Storage**: Option to save copied content to cloud storage services
-- **IDE Integration**: Support for other JetBrains IDEs

 ## Technical Improvements

-### Performance
-- **Async Processing**: Process files asynchronously to avoid UI freezes
-- **Caching**: Cache file content for frequently copied files
-- **Streaming**: Stream large files instead of loading them entirely into memory
-- **PSI Optimization**: Optimize PSI tree traversal for large projects
-- **Memory Management**: Improve memory usage for large files and projects

-### Code Quality
-- **Unit Tests**: Add comprehensive unit tests
-- **Integration Tests**: Add integration tests for the plugin
-- **Documentation**: Improve code documentation and add more examples
-- **Code Coverage**: Increase test coverage
-- **Static Analysis**: Add more static analysis tools
-- **Performance Metrics**: Add performance monitoring and reporting

 ### Compatibility
-- **IDE Support**: Ensure compatibility with all JetBrains IDEs
-- **Platform Versions**: Support older and newer platform versions
-- **OS Compatibility**: Test and ensure compatibility across all operating systems
 - **Language Support**: Expand support for more programming languages
 - **File Format Support**: Add support for more file formats

-## User Experience Research
-- Conduct user surveys to identify pain points and desired features
-- Analyze usage patterns to optimize the most common workflows
-- Gather feedback on the current implementation to identify areas for improvement
-- Monitor plugin analytics to understand feature usage
-- Create user documentation and tutorials
-- Establish a user feedback system